oracle/odpi/doc/src/functions/dpiObject.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **obj** [IN] -- the object from which the element is to be retrieved.
-If the reference is NULL or invalid an error is returned.
-Likewise, if the object does not refer to a collection an error is returned.
+If the reference is NULL or invalid, an error is returned.
+Likewise, if the object does not refer to a collection, an error is returned.

     **index** [IN] -- the index into the collection from which the element is to be retrieved.
 If no element exists at that index, an error is returned.

     **nativeTypeNum** [IN] -- the native type of the data that is to be retrieved.
 It should be one of the values from the enumeration :ref:`dpiNativeTypeNum<dpiNativeTypeNum>`.

     **value** [IN/OUT] -- a pointer to a :ref:`dpiData<dpiData>` structure